sirvilalitha3/python-basics/README.md

 -Fibonacci Sequence
 -Even or Odd Number
 -Factorial Calculator
--Other Basic Python Practice Programs
+- Basic Python Practice Programs
+_checking num is prime or not

 ##Happy Coding